StartPanelApp/StartPanelApp.github.io/README.md

 - Free tiers allow many requests, but not unlimited

 👉 Recommendation:
-- Use a reasonable sync interval (e.g. 5–15 minutes)
+- Use a reasonable sync interval (e.g. 30 minutes or more)

 ---